pydata/xarray/doc/index.rst

 The package includes a large and growing library of domain-agnostic functions for advanced analytics and visualization with these data structures.

-Xarray was inspired by and borrows heavily from pandas_, the popular data analysis package focused on labelled tabular data.
+Xarray is particularly tailored to working with netCDF_ files, which were the source of xarray's data model, and integrates tightly with dask_ for parallel computing.
-It is particularly tailored to working with netCDF_ files, which were the source of xarray's data model, and integrates tightly with dask_ for parallel computing.
+It is inspired by and borrows heavily from pandas_, the popular data analysis package focused on labelled tabular data.

 .. _NumPy: http://www.numpy.org
 .. _pandas: http://pandas.pydata.org